 BFC has become so irrelevant to the interests of cyclists that the Ohio Bicycle Federation developed its own award program, called Cyclist Friendly Communities.
 Note the name suggests concern for cyclists, rather than bicycles, which are only machines.
 Cyclist Friendly Communities has a strong emphasis on education and on treating cyclists fairly.

 CFC provides an extensive Web-based "Toolkit" of information to help communities to improve conditions and avoid mistakes.
+These articles will also be useful for communities outside Ohio.
 The toolkit includes the following articles for community officials (available via free download):

 CFC also provides sources for educational materials the community can provide to its citizens.
 All articles in the list below, except the first, are available for free download from the Cyclist Friendly Communities Website.